jfcross4/stats/fair_lab.md

 the values are zero.

 ___
-**Question 1:** Compare this data to the data table on page 12 of your reading.
+**Question 1:** Compare this data to the data table on pages 14-15 of your reading.
 What differences do you see?

 ___